CamphynR/noise_study/README.md

 ### Calibration:
 The calibration is available but for season 22 data we choose to use a linear calibration.
 The reason is that the amount of bias scans in the chosen time frame is limited.

-### Potential artifacts:
-    Have a look at ringing, which can be caused be the deconvolution of the detector out of the trace

-What to do with G = 0? this represents e.g. a bandpass filter.
-This information is lost so what value should be used as placeholder or this should be deleted?
-For the purpose of thermal noise from ice I assume these can be set to 0 since the signal here is purely electronics noise? -> The solution was to use a bandpass filter which anyways focuses on "normal" response values.